ENGL 1101: Step 1 GET ORGANIZED

 Read your entire assignment.
 When you begin your research, keep a copy of your assignment on hand.
 Keep in mind:

-What kinds materials do you need?
+What kinds of materials do you need?
 Books?
 Articles?
 Scholarly?
 Websites?
 Last 5 years?
 Images?
 Primary sources?

 Who is your audience?